 Another similarity to tech companies has been the author’s hostility to criticism, in particular from Mike Konczal.
 Bruenig ridicules his critic for saying that his fund prevents welfare and public spending by insisting that everything be “pre funded” into the SWF and paid for out of the capital gains.
 However, the reality is that his proposals specifically claims many of the main new taxes or spending methods that the left would want to use to pay for social programs.
 It is clearly crowding out revenue for current spending (as well as accepting financial assets instead of money) and every dollar spent on anything else isn’t being reinvested to obtain year on year capital gains.
 And on top of that the plan is very clear that the SWF will not be used to fund any public spending, not even a child benefit, only the basic income dividend.
 Matt has elsewhere told a commentator that they were one of the only people who realized his dividend formula would put a large amount of money into compounding investment, which increases the prefunding (and austerity) incentive tremendously.
 His second response is seriously worrisome.
 He accuses Konczal of “sleight of hand” because he says that the fund will empower shareholders and the shareholder centered economy.
 Bruenig suggests that because the plan slowly moves share ownership from the “millionaire class” to the fund that his critics are lying.
 But in reality the SWF would be a minority share owner in the economy for decades and decades and so during that time it would absolutely be empowering shareholders.
 And even if that could be put aside, Bruenig seems to refuse to engage with the basic premise that the shareholder in a firm (as well as financial assets and real estate) does not have the same incentives or objectives as every other stakeholder, especially the workers whose labor value has to be taken from them.
 Socialism is about workers, full stop.
 Konczal suggests that the fund will tie workers to their own exploitation and be disruptive in class struggle, as with the German economic model where unions hold down wages and maintain stability.
 For Bruenig this is the point, as he says that there will be no capital labor conflict and, like a cooperative, “it does not make sense for workers to strike or fight for wages.”
 But this is a dangerous assumption because, from Marxists to anarchists, socialists understand that worker control is not the same as public ownership.
 Workers can and have always fought their struggle against state owned firms from the Miner’s Strike to workers in the eastern bloc, not to mention against firms owned by foreign states.
 Rather than ultimately ending the class struggle, the SWF’s thirst for a consistent high return creates a universal capitalist.
 For a moderate progressive plan, it brings back criticisms of the Soviet and Chinese system and their grinding of workers, destruction of the environment, insistence that current pain would pay off big returns in the future, and the need to maintain strategically good relations for resources.
 Far from “the definition of socialism,” that has more to do with the kind of massive financial capitalism and state capitalism that figures like Lenin warned against.

 And all of this has avoided the glaring question of how to deal with the political resistance to this plan that is sold as a “tool to chip away at private ownership without provoking an immediate, unwinnable confrontation.”
 The biggest hurdle is that any right wing administration could sell off the program’s assets, which would be made easier by any recession and the argument that selling the assets will obtain money for other programs.
 They could also simply exchange domestic assets for foreign ones and open new frontiers in imperialism and neocolonialism.
 The fund is a decades long project, and if it is democratic that it would be vulnerable for that entire time.
 Government bailouts of major firms did not lead to anything greater even when the state obtained a majority stake, and the political backlash was harsh.
 A program whose public face is not workers control or state investment of jobs into communities but rather just a check and an app is not immune from political attack as it seemingly gives more and more assets to the US Government.
 In fact to many it would be a hostile employer, a shareholder or bond holder draining their community dry, a landlord, the target of countless strikes.
 The fund could also open itself up to scandals through accusations that it profits off of the monetary powers and other powers it is given in the plan, engages in insider trading off of government or fed policy, if it sells stocks predicting a recession and appears to be causing one, if it refuses to/allows firms to fail unpopularly, or if it is manipulated by market actors for their own benefit.
-Companies and banks themselves could attempt to move overseas or relist their headquarters, the state would be unable to begin taking stock of existing foreign firms operating in the United States through script taxes (if that is even desirable), and they could manipulate its system to sell bad assets to the state.
+Companies and banks themselves could attempt to move overseas or relist their headquarters to avoid forced sales of stock, the state would be unable to begin taking stock of existing foreign firms operating in the United States through script taxes (if that is even desirable), and they could manipulate its system to sell bad assets to the state.

 Socialism as a movement sits at a crossroads right now, coming to terms with its identity and what socialism means in the 21st century.
 The debates and conversations that defined the old left and new left have been set aside, but the questions they raised are as relevant as ever and cannot simply be decided by self-described socialist pundits.
-That is the context in which the Sovereign Wealth Fund plan has such a reductive allure, seeming to fit bare distributional goals of socialism and slowly shift the labels of ownership in the economy.
-But the reality is that the plan is simply incompatible with socialism’s core message of building a society in the image of the working class and breaking the straitjacket of capital.
-That is why debating and refuting this plan is so important, it not only redirects resources and focus from Socialism, it fundamentally redefines what it is and passively indicts broad sections of the left who dare to aim for building a new system, instead compromising Socialism’s basic vision and integrity as has happened countless times in the past.
+That is the context in which the Sovereign Wealth Fund plan has such a reductive allure, seeming to fit bare distributional definitions of socialism and slowly shift the labels of ownership in the economy.
+But the reality is that the plan is simply incompatible with socialism’s core message of building a society in the image of and under the control of the working class and thus breaking the straitjacket of capital.
+That is why debating and refuting this plan is so important, as it not only redirects resources and focus from Socialism, it fundamentally redefines what it is and passively indicts broad sections of the left who dare to aim for building a new system, instead compromising Socialism’s basic vision and integrity as has happened countless times in the past.
 It also points out a burning need to incorporate more voices among the socialist movement — beyond contributors like Jacobin, left policy wonks, and big names in the DSA.
 From the “Revolutionary Socialists” who have kept socialism alive in its darkest days to workers organizations themselves, we must be able to openly discuss the future of socialism without a fear of being too bold or drifting from the label of “Democratic” Socialism.